CF-TUoS/The-Great-CHIMES-Wiki/README.md

 # The Great CHIMES Wiki

-A place for information related to microelectronics and heterogeneous integration, please add interesting theory / links / other useful things to the Wiki.
+A place for information related to microelectronics and heterogeneous integration, please add interesting theory, links, and other useful things to the Wiki.<br>
+There is also an FAQs page if you can't find the answer to something here or easily on the internet.

 ## Remember: This Is A Public Repo!!!